Quick info: What is Temporary Relief?

 Alimony: Supporting the Ex-Spouse

 Another common type of temporary order designed to give divorcing spouses temporary relief involves alimony (or spousal support).
-This can be especially helpful in situations where one spouse earns significantly more than the other spouse or one spouse has special expenses (such as medical expenses) that make it difficult for that spouse to live financially independently.
+This can be especially helpful in situations where one spouse earns significantly more than the other spouse or one spouse has special expenses (such as medical expenses) that make it difficult for that spouse to live financially independent.
 A temporary award of support can enable one spouse to live independently and begin to establish him- or herself while the divorce is ongoing.
 A temporary award of spousal support can help the receiving spouse to continue to enjoy a lifestyle similar to the lifestyle he or she would have enjoyed had the parties remained together.

-Spousal support is generally available where there is both a need for one spouse to receive spousal support and the other spouse has the means to pay support.
+Spousal support is generally available where there is a need for one spouse to receive spousal support and the other spouse has the means to pay support.
 The spouse requesting spousal support is responsible for establishing both the need and means.
 For example, suppose that Harold and Mae were married for several decades.
 During the course of the marriage, Harold was the sole breadwinner for the couple and paid all of the couple’s expenses.
 Due to irreconcilable differences, Mae files for divorce.
 She requests that the court award her a certain amount of monthly alimony while the divorce is pending.
 Mae is responsible for showing the court that she has a need for spousal support from Harold and that Harold is able to pay her monthly alimony.

 Temporary spousal support (like other temporary awards) will automatically terminate when the court enters a permanent order approving or denying alimony as part of the final divorce decree.
 Awards of temporary alimony may be reviewed and modified if the situation of the parties significantly changes.
 If the payor spouse loses his or her job or the payee spouse obtains a new, high-paying job (for instance), temporary alimony may be modified or terminated.